Abebaw2014/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is our readme file for shell basics
+This is our readme file for shell basics in along format